blinkbitcoin/blink-for-woocommerce/docs/architecture/non-custodial-lightning-address.md

 order pending and logs why.
 A merchant finding an order that needs a human is recoverable; a customer whose paid order was cancelled is not.

+**The give-up budget belongs to the background job.** Only the scheduler's own checks count towards it.
+A customer refreshing the pay page says nothing about how much work the background job has done, and while both spent the same counters a watched pay page exhausted them mid-invoice and killed background settlement outright.
+What the pay page may still do is clear the consecutive failure count when the endpoint answers it, since that is direct proof the endpoint is reachable and can only delay giving up.
+Frequency of polling is bounded by `PollBudget` and the status cache, never by these counters.

 **One request at a time per order.** A lock whose lifetime exceeds the HTTP timeout means many browser tabs and a scheduler tick collapse into a single outbound request.
 The browser reads a cached observation (20 seconds) and only